Grips001/collab-chaos/README.md

 **Phase Three Complete**: Enhanced with intelligent effect positioning system that ensures perfect distribution across the entire canvas, preventing clipping and creating more balanced collaborative artworks.

+**Phase Four Complete**: Added animated background system with floating dust particles that drift and twinkle like dust in sunlight, creating a living, breathing canvas atmosphere without interfering with the main collaborative effects.

 ## ✨ Features

 ### **Modern Glassmorphism Interface**